marcelomijas/econometrics-cheatsheet/README.md

 | English | [en.pdf](econometrics-cheatsheet/econometrics-cheatsheet-en.pdf)  | [en.tex](econometrics-cheatsheet/econometrics-cheatsheet-en.tex)    |
 | Spanish | [es.pdf](econometrics-cheatsheet/econometrics-cheatsheet-es.pdf)  | [es.tex](econometrics-cheatsheet/econometrics-cheatsheet-es.tex)    |

-Opinions, ideas and collaboration proposals are heard through GitHub or by email (marcelomijas@gmail.com).
-Also, my [LinkedIn](https://www.linkedin.com/in/marcelomorenop/).

 ## Roadmap

 :white_check_mark: Release of page 3 of econometrics-cheatsheet whith popular OLS problems.

 :white_check_mark: Release of an Spanish version of the econometrics-cheatsheet.

-:construction: Release of a cheat cheet exclusively dedicated to time series in the context of econometrics (time-series-cheatsheet).
-A preview of the Work In Progress can be found [here](time-series-cheatsheet/time-series-cheatsheet-en.pdf), feedback is welcome.
+:black_square_button: Release of a cheat cheet exclusively dedicated to time series in the context of econometrics (time-series-cheatsheet).

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :arrow_right_hook: :warning: A work in progress preview can be found [here](time-series-cheatsheet/time-series-cheatsheet-en.pdf), feedback is welcome.

+:black_square_button: Release of an Spanish version of the time-series-cheatsheet.

+:question: Syled version of the cheat sheets (background colors, styled sections, more appealing plots, etc.)

 ## Frequently Asked Questions